 I was born October 21, 1988 at Holloman Air Force Base in Alamogordo, New Mexico to my mother Alison and father Hanzie.
 I was allowed to remain with my mother for just ten days before I was taken from her, a moment that was frightening for me, and heartbreaking for my mom.
 For the next 14 years, I was anesthetized for physicals and bloodwork approximately four times per year, but for unknown reasons I was never assigned to a biomedical research study.

 When the Air Force got out of the chimpanzee research business, I was transferred to the Coulston Foundation (TCF), a private research lab also located in Alamogordo, New Mexico.
 I was used as a breeder at TCF and fathered two children, Bell and Braeden, when I was only 11 years old.
-In 2002, the Coulston Foundation went bankrupt due to repeated Animal Welfare Act violations, and Save the Chimps stepped in to rescue 266 chimpanzees from the laboratory, including me.
+In 2002, the Coulston Foundation was on the verge of bankruptcy, due to repeated Animal Welfare Act violations, and Save the Chimps stepped in to rescue 266 chimpanzees.
 It took nine years to move all of us from New Mexico to Save the Chimps’ sanctuary in Florida, and I arrived to my new home in 2011.

 Once I made friends, my personality began to shine through.
+I enjoy spending time and eating meals with my good friend, Marc.
 My caregivers have noticed that I love to play with large toys.
 I kick them around the room and throw them up in the air, even if no one else is interested in playing.
 Sometimes I even stand on my head and kick balls with my feet!
 I don’t always like to engage with my caregivers, but when I do we have vigorous play sessions.

 I am extremely intelligent and expressive, so it doesn’t take long for my caregivers to figure out what I want.
 I even point to things I want and let out three distinctive breathy sounds (hah hah hah) to emphasize the importance of my request!